Hyatt Bass

-Hyatt Bass (born 1969) is an American novelist and philanthropist.
+Hyatt Bass (born 1969) is an American novelist.

 Early life and education

 Her father, Sid Bass, is an oil heir and business executive.
 Her mother, Anne Hendricks Bass, was a philanthropist and art collector.
 Her parents divorced in 1986.
 Two polaroid pictures of her taken in 1980, when she was a child, by Andy Warhol were gifted by the Andy Warhol Foundation for the Visual Arts to the Princeton University Art Museum and the Pennsylvania Academy of the Fine Arts in 2008.

+She graduated from Fort Worth Country Day in 1987.
 She graduated with an A.B. in English from Princeton University in 1991 after completing an 85-page-long senior thesis titled "Gender Versus Genre: Representations of Women in Five Films [Notorious, Desperately Seeking Susan, Born in Flames, Illusions and Streetwise]."

 Career

 In 2000, she was the screenwriter and director of 75 Degrees in July.

 She published a novel entitled The Embers in 2009.
-She took seven years to write it.
 The novel is about Laura and Joel Ascher, two Manhattanites whose marriage ends in divorce after their son Thomas dies.
 Fifteen years later, they reunite for their daughter Emily's wedding.
 In a review for The Book Reporter, Bass was described as "a gifted writer whose storytelling acumen and evocative prose speak to her real potential as a novelist."

-Philanthropy

-She has made charitable contributions to the National Book Foundation, the Sadie Nash Leadership Project and The Marshall Project.
-She has also funded the documentary Women, War & Peace on PBS.
-In 2010, she co-chaired the 23 Annual Stepping Out and Stepping Up Gala organized by the New York Women's Foundation.